sdmp/sdmp.github.io/schema/private_key/index.md

 ## Publishing Not Allowed

-Private keys **must not** be published as resources, and applications should not allow private keys to be published.
+Private keys **must not** be published as resources, even if those private keys are password protected, and implementations should not allow private keys to be published.

 ---